larpchronicles/rules/06_weapons.md

 The rep will be subject to a more rigorous safety inspection than a typical melee rep. It is **strongly** advised that you run your design idea past the staff before you begin construction; we would hate to see someone put a lot of time, effort, and resources into something that won't meet safety expectations.

+### Quivers
+The physical representation for a quiver must be at least 13" long with an opening at least 4" in diameter.
+This is roughly equivalent to the size of a standard Pringles can.

+Quivers may be worn anywhere on the person, so long as they are in view when you are using a Ranged Weapon that requires ammunition.

+Each tagged quiver you bring into game should have its own phy rep.  A phys rep is not required for a quiver that is stored in a Pocket Dimension.

 ## Packets